 The best time for a facelift also depends on what kind of facelift you are considering.
 A short scar facelift, or mini facelift, is the best option for people in their early 40s to mid 50s who are looking to prevent ageing before it happens.
 The short scar facelift is focused on your cheeks and jowls to create a subtlety lifted and youthful look.

 When you are 55+ years old, the best option is typically a full SMAS facelift.
 This type of facelift targets the muscles that support your face and neck to create a youthful tautness to your skin.

 After a certain age, men and women often become unhappy with the look of their neck.
 In many cases, a neck lift can be just as beneficial as a facelift or serve a perfect compliment to the procedure.

 Have you ever noticed that some people never seem to age?
 More than likely, that is because those people are doing a little bit at a time.
 Rather than waiting to have a facelift when they are seeing obvious signs of ageing, many people choose a more gradual approach.
 Thanks to anti-wrinkle injections, laser treatments and dermal fillers, you can take a few years off at a time.
-Rather than waiting for skin to sage, you can fill in fine lines and sallow areas to maintain a youthful look until are you ready for a facelift.
+Rather than waiting for skin to sag, you can fill in fine lines and sallow areas to maintain a youthful look until are you ready for a facelift.

 Not sure if you are ready for a facelift?
-Visit the Dr Turner at his Northern Beaches or North Sydney clinic to have a one-on-one chat.
+Visit the Dr Turner at his Sydney Northern Beaches or Newcastle clinic to have a one-on-one chat.
 He will give you a full facial assessment, listen to your concerns, and create a customised treatment plan that best meets your needs.

 How to Decide the Best Time for a Face Lift

 There is an incredible array of anti-ageing options out there.
 From creams and lotions to face lifts and Botox, we have more choices today than ever before.
 Best of all, these treatments are more effective than we could have imagined just ten years ago.